🔼The name Diblah: Summary

 But on the other hand, why would Ezekiel refer to an otherwise unmentioned place (which indicates that it wasn't very noteworthy)?
 His sermon was meant to install the fear of the Lord in his audience, and referring to the "wilderness of Dripville" doesn't seem very effective.

-A solution to all this confusion would be to assume that Ezekiel is not referring to a extensive wilderness towards a town that nobody's hear of , but that he employs some kind of agricultural term: that what the land looks like when all the figs are harvested, pressed and processed.
+A solution to all this confusion would be to assume that Ezekiel is not referring to an extensive wilderness towards a town that nobody's hear of , but that he employs some kind of agricultural term: that what the land looks like when all the figs are harvested, pressed and processed.
 Such a situation would result in a very clear image in the minds of the locals.

 In addition to this, the fig tree is the first biological tree mentioned in the Bible (following the trees of life and of knowledge of good and evil), the leaves of which Adam and Eve used to cover themselves (Genesis 3:7).
 The fig tree is also a commonly accepted symbol of Israel (Deuteronomy 8:8).
-Perhaps this Ezekielian image of the "wilderness towards the fig cake" is the same image that Jesus called upon when He cursed a fig tree into perpetual infertility (Matthew 21:19).
+Perhaps Ezekiel's image of the "wilderness towards the fig cake" is the same image that Jesus called upon when he cursed a fig tree into perpetual infertility (Matthew 21:19).